cirosantilli/linux-cheat/posix.md

 an operating system standardization by both IEEE and `the open group` (merger of the `Open software foundation` with `X/Open`)

-currently, linux and mac are largely posix compliant but not certified, windows is not largely compliant.
+currently, gnu/linux and mac systems are largely posix compliant but not certified, windows is not largely compliant.

 the specification if free to view